Toebzy/Recommendation-System/README.md

 In today’s digital era, users are presented with vast amounts of content and choices across various online sites.
 Using machine learning, we can create a system that helps customers discover relevant content, by providing individualized recommendations.
 This way, we help the user avoid information overload, which in turn helps create sales and increases company profits.

 ## Choices
-We had some issues when it came to forming a recommendation.
-The problem was due to the size of our dataset.
-Many of the movies had very few or only 1 review.
-This made it difficult to make an average rating for recommendation.
-We found several larger datasets, but so large that it brought technical issues.
-We decided to use the upper 10th quantile of total votes.
-This let us have 900+ movies with a minimum of 27 votes.
+We encountered issues with Jupyter Notebook crashing, which we traced back to our large dataset.
+After conducting research, we discovered that the problem stemmed from the dataset's size, consisting of millions of rows.
+To address this, we opted to use a smaller version of our dataset.
+While this meant having less data than desired, we believe that the recommendations we generate remain robust and usable.

+We designed the code to be adaptable for potential future use with a larger dataset.
+If we acquire software capable of handling larger datasets, the only necessary modification would be updating the file path.

+Additionally, we faced the challenge of deciding which movies to recommend.
+Many films in our dataset had one or fewer reviews, making it impractical to base recommendations on such limited feedback.
+To address this, we opted to generate recommendations based on movies in the upper 10th quantile.
+This criterion ensures that all recommended movies have received at least 27 reviews.
+While our dataset still contained 100,000 ratings, we had hoped to work with an even larger dataset for more comprehensive results.

 ## Theoretical Foundation
-We needed to decide what to recommend the user, based on existing user data.
-Based on our dataset, we decided on the WAR (weighted average rating) movie and a genre of your choice.
+To recommend anything to a user we first needed to decide what variables we would recommend based on.
+Based on our dataset, we decided on the WAR (weighted average rating) movie and a genre of your choice, we then devoloped a function using NLP and Text Vectorization, checking the cosine simularity and then ranking by WAR to recommend movies.
 However, there is no defenitive way to recommend movies perfectly.
 Users might like something more than highly rated movies, since critics and user reviews often dont share the same views on entertainment.
 We therefore decidet to developed a more advanced algorithm, that takes a users similarities and recommends movies based on simalar users ratings.
 This should give more accuruate recommendations based on the previous theory.

 ## User Research
 ### User 1
-Noget der checker om de har rettighederne til de film der bliver anbefalet Han synes det var forståeligt og ligetil.
+Han synes det var forståeligt og ligetil.
-Han synes der burde være noget i forhold til popularitet, siden en høj rating ikke altid er særligt underholdende.
-Godfather med høj rating i sort hvid er svær at anbefale ud fra baseret på rating og genre.
 Kunne nemt forstå dataen der blev vist.

 ### User 2